 If there are errors in a will, this can cause problems after your death.
 Sorting out misunderstandings and disputes may result in considerable legal costs, which will reduce the amount of money in the estate.
 Some common mistakes in making a will are:

 - not being aware of the precise requirements needed to make a will legally valid

 - failing to take account of all the money and property available, allowing the Crown to claim against the estate

-- failing to take into account of the possibility that a beneficiary may die before the person making the Will
+- failing to take into account the possibility that a beneficiary may die before the person making the will

 - being unaware of the rules which exist to enable dependants to claim from the estate if they believe they are not adequately provided for.
 These rules mean that the provisions in the Will could be overturned.